Penny Boudreau

 Penny Patricia Boudreau (born 1974) is a Canadian murderer who killed her 12-year-old daughter Karissa on January 27, 2008, later claiming it was to save her relationship with her boyfriend, Vernon Macumber.
 At the time of the crime, Boudreau lived in Bridgewater, Nova Scotia.

 In July 2018, the Parole Board of Canada granted Boudreau four escorted leaves to be taken in the remainder of the year.
 She was granted 23 more temporary absences in 2024 for church-related activities, and visiting family.
-In 2025 she was granted a 60 day unescorted temporary absence.
-Her application for parole was rejected however this will be reviewed at a later date.
+In June 2025 she was granted a 60 day unescorted temporary absence.
+Her application for day parole was approved in December 2025.

 Early life

 Boudreau was born in Ontario and grew up in Clark's Harbour in Nova Scotia.

 Murder of Karissa Boudreau

 Boudreau had a strained relationship with her daughter.
 Boudreau claims that her former partner, Vernon Macumber, gave her the ultimatum that either her daughter went or he would go.
 However, Macumber has denied this, stating, "I asked them, 'You have to do something about this,' because this is not a productive family when they're arguing and fighting.
 I'd come home and hear them screaming and hollering as I'd come up the stairs."
 Crown Attorney, Paul Scovil, told reporters, "We were satisfied he did not mean ... that she was to kill Karissa."
 The Crown says Macumber "had no role" in the murder.

 On January 27, 2008, she drove Karissa to the outskirts of Bridgewater, tackled her to the ground, and strangled her with twine while kneeling on her chest.
 Macumber remained at home and was informed by Boudreau that Karissa had vanished from her car after she'd left it unattended.
 At 8:35 that same evening, Boudreau reported her daughter missing and made an appeal for anyone with information to come forward: “Her eyes swollen from crying, her face pale and drawn, she said, ‘I'm trying not to think the worst.
 It's plain and simple hell.
 Not knowing where your kids are is horrible.’”
 A study by two researchers at Dalhousie University analysed Boudreau's press conference; “We analyzed her facial expression right when she made the plea for help and before there were charges against her.
 There were some cues to suggest that she was not genuine.”

 On February 9, 2008, Karissa's body was found with her jeans and underwear pulled down along the edge of an embankment in Conquerall Bank.
 This was intended to give the impression of sexual assault, but due to no signs of sexual intercourse, this was ruled out.